CloudEngine

 Prerequisites

 • icp on $PATH — see the icp-cli skill to install.
-Verify with icp --version (this skill’s commands are verified against 0.3.0).
+Verify with icp --version (this skill’s commands are verified against 0.3.0 and 1.0.2).
+If the installed version differs, confirm the flag set with icp <cmd> --help before running — flags have changed across major versions.

 • A project that already builds.
 If it does not build or package yet, set that up first (see the icp-cli skill), then return here.